SAP/transactional-storage-framework/README.md

     journal.submit();

-    // The transaction writes its own commit instant value onto the database object, and only
+    // The transaction writes its own commit instant value onto the access data of the database
-    // future readers and writers can gain access to the database object. assert!(transaction.commit().await.is_ok());
+    // object, and future readers and writers will be able to gain access to the database object. assert!(transaction.commit().await.is_ok());

     let snapshot = database.snapshot();